• Skip to content

 Academic Environment

-Archaeological sciences draw on the broader interests of experts across the School of Environment and Technology, which has an established track record of pioneering research in the subject areas of built environment, civil engineering, environmental sciences, geoarchaeology, geology and geography.
+Archaeological sciences draw on the broader interests of experts across the School of Applied Sciences, which has an established track record of pioneering research in the subject areas of environmental sciences, geoarchaeology, geology and geography.

-Researchers within SET are engaged in work across a wide range of topic areas, and your PhD research could pursue interests across the diversity of archaeological science.
+Researchers within the School of Applied Sciences are engaged in work across a wide range of topic areas, and your PhD research could pursue interests across the diversity of archaeological science.
 Our particular areas of specialism currently include:

 • Deposit modelling